BWB

 Several things surprised us… Firstly, as our team’s legal celebrant, David Geir Jonasson was beginning the ring exchange part of the ceremony, penguins began voicing their approval!
 Secondly, as soon as the ceremony concluded and we began to shoot family photos, a family of whales swam by in the background between the iceberg and the island they were just married on!

-Location photography wise, what was most impactful for us was the huge iceberg art that we experienced!
+Location photography-wise, what was most impactful for us was the huge iceberg art that we experienced!
 We strategically set out on two zodiacs to ensure that we would be able to shoot the location thoroughly.
-When the zodiac driver got the couple to a safe distance from the iceberg, he hid in the narrow confines of the zodiac so it would just be the couple and massive iceberg in the wedding photos.
+When the zodiac driver got the couple to a safe distance from the iceberg, he hid in the narrow confines of the zodiac so it would just be the couple and the massive iceberg in the wedding photos.

 Please tell us all about the wedding day!